zengnificant/babel-plugin-local-scoped-modules/readme.md

                     //default
                     scopePrefix: '@',

                     //local modules.
-Prefixes should be the same as set above. scopes:[{
+Prefixes should be the
+                    //same as set above.
+                    scopes:[{
                         name:'@abc',
+                        alias:'@ab/c',
                         dir:'~/a/b/c'
-                    },{
-                        name:'@def',
-                        dir:'~/d/e/f'
                     }]
                 }]
             ]